If you are going to walk the walk, you should talk the talk.

-Designer Darren Henault also used verre eglomise in his Kips Bay room, this time on the closet doors.
+Designer Darren Henault also used reverse painted glass in his Kips Bay room, this time on the closet doors.

-I even have a small bit of verre eglomise in my own home, in the form of a pretty landscape on a late federal mirror.
-Verre eglomise is such a gorgeous art form that I can’t resist leaving you with a few more pretty pictures.
+I have a small bit of verre eglomise in my own home.
+It’s a pretty landscape on a late federal mirror.

 Photo Credits: First image, my own.
 Diana the Huntress from Bernd Goeckler.
 Booth and Details, ,my own.
 Fontana Arte coffee table and detail from Bernd Goeckler.
 Holiday House photos my own.
 Celerie Kemble collage: room from Elle Decor, ceiling photograph by Marco Ricca, chandelier photograph by Nick Johnson, sofa shot by Heather Clawson.
 Darren Henault image from his website.
 Federal secretary Powder room.
 World of Interiors, Sterling Studio